Running ads on X (formerly Twitter) is easy. Getting clean, structured campaign data from X Ads to BigQuery? Not so much.

 ❌ CSV exports expire quickly and don’t scale

-❌ No native way to connect with GA4, CRM, or spend data
+❌ No built-in way to connect with CRM, or cost data systems

 That’s why this free Twitter Ads to BigQuery connector exists.

-✅ Send raw campaign and performance data from Twitter to Google BigQuery
+✅ Send raw campaign and performance data from X (Twitter) to Google BigQuery

 ✅ Combine it with other datasets to build end-to-end marketing analysis